(Also King James VI of Scotland, 1567-1625)

 The Oxford Illustrated History of Tudor & Stuart Britain edited by J. S. Morrill.
 Includes 225 color illustrations.

-Tudors, Stuarts & Russian Tsars: Treasures of the Royal Courts edited by Olga Dmitrieva and Tessa Murdoch.
+Tudors, Stuarts & the Russian Tsars: Treasures of the Royal Courts edited by Olga Dmitrieva and Tessa Murdoch.
 Explores diplomatic, trade and cultural exchanges between the courts of Britain and Russia from the reign of Henry VIII to the death of Charles II.
 Photos illustrate chapters on portraits, arms and armour, heraldry, textiles and jewellery, and more.

 Hope Endures by Nigel Tranter.
 Novel about Thomas Hope, who counselled three kings through a tumultuous time in Scottish history: James VI and I, Charles I, and Charles II.